The Best Late-Night Restaurants In SeattleWhere to go when you’re hungry after 10pm.

-Maybe your first dinner tonight was at a restaurant that took the term “small plates” too literally - so you only got three quarters of a fusion mac and cheese croquette, and you’re still starving.
+Maybe your first dinner tonight was at a restaurant that took the term “small plates” too literally—you only got two-thirds of a croquette, and you’re still starving.
 Maybe you had a few too many beers while watching the game, so you want to soak up all that alcohol with something fried.
-Or maybe you’re a news producer who’s never left the office before midnight, and you don’t even know what day it is, let alone what time most people usually have dinner.
-Luckily, Seattle has some excellent options for you in any of these situations, from full sit-down meals to substantial bar snack situations.
+Or maybe you’re bitter because those software engineers won at trivia night and you'd like to complain about that over a late dinner.
+Luckily, Seattle has some excellent late-night options for any of these situations, from full sit-down meals to substantial bar snack situations.
 These are our favorites.

 Open until 2am

 French fries are a sacred late-night snack.
 And after a couple of hours at this tackle shop-themed bar playing Uno and slurping painkiller slushies or mules on tap, you’re going to want baskets coming on loop.
 But the good stuff doesn't stop at potatoes—you could have them alongside fish sandwiches, baja tacos, popcorn chicken, and one of the city's finest double cheeseburgers.

 Open until 2am Sunday-Wednesday, 2:30am Thursday, 3:30am Friday-Saturday

 If you want an excellent gyro or plate of falafel, and don’t mind being surrounded by college folks who just came from Jake’s house party (we heard that there were two kegs and the volleyball team showed up), go to Aladdin Gyro-Cery in the University District.
 The feta fries are great too—and you might see a sophomore in the corner alone eating them with a spoon.